aoijs/website/src/content/docs/guides/application/choices.md

 * Can be used to setup long messages and other stuff
 * Short and memorable if you used it well

-### replies
+### Replies

-* You don’t need to use multiple functions to set replies
+* You don’t need to use multiple functions to add replies
 * Pretty much limited as you’re just including a text
 * Not suitable for stuff such as creating features that requires a lot of time to code
 * Will only allow up to 100 characters, therefore, not suitable for long messages